Jump to a specific program:

 - Applied for the 2019-2020 FAFSA with an Estimated Family Contribution (EFC) of 0

-Students who successfully complete the 16-week program will be paid $10 per hour in a stipend.
-Workshops are two hours a week, totaling 32 hours, for a $320 stipend.
+Students who successfully complete the 16-week program will be paid $10 per hour in a scholarship.
+Workshops are two hours a week, totaling 32 hours, for a $320 scholarship.

 The Getting Ahead Curriculum